genny-project/messages/README.md

 ---

-# Project-Specific attributes to be added to GENNY sheet :

 # EMAIL SERVICE

 Following are the attribute values to be added (to the Project-BaseEntity) in your project-specific sheet for using email-service for your project :